No1Evil/CGI-Restaurant/README.md

 requests to GRPC-services (this is where scalability comes in), and the grpc-service will be responsible for database queries

+As I have implemented is_deleted we want to get only active data, but also we want to get all active and inactive.
+For now, I’ll stick only to getting all active data.

 #### Fjodor Tsumakov